quazchuaz/WeatherPy-and-VacationPy/README.md

 # WeatherPy-and-VacationPy
-Using Pything API to complete weather pattern analysis and create maps
+Using Python API to complete weather pattern analysis and create maps